Previous events & exhibitions

 by Christina Maria Pfeifer in Collaboration with Prof. Dr. J. Philipp Benz and Ganoderma applanatum

 Opening on Friday, April 19, 2024 at 7:30pm with a performance and introduction by Luzi Gross (Cultural scientist, Art educator, Curator).
-The exhibition is on until May 17, 2024.
+The exhibition is on view until May 17, 2024.

 La Caida